Bills targeting coal ash move as water tests worry Middle Georgia residents

 The new test results that rolled in Wednesday night were about what Fletcher Sams expected: Out of 36 drinking wells in Juliette, all but six showed troubling levels of a cancer-causing substance that has riled residents of the small Middle Georgia town.

-The next day, Feb.
-20, as expected, was spent breaking the bad news to families living near the coal-fired Plant Scherer, where environmentalists say the toxic ash byproduct of burning coal suspected to be affecting their well water has long been improperly stored.
+The next day, also as expected, was spent breaking the bad news to families living near the coal-fired Plant Scherer, where environmentalists say the toxic ash byproduct of burning coal suspected to be affecting their well water has long been improperly stored.

 “It’s emotionally draining,” said Sams, executive director of the nonprofit Altamaha Riverkeeper.
 “People have been dealing with this issue for a long time.”